Rewritten in 2023 with better examples and current info.

-- Powerlifting Discs – Solid steel calibrated plates used in powerlifting competitions
+- Powerlifting Discs – Solid steel calibrated plates used in powerlifting competitions.
+Expensive!

-- 45lb or 100lb Cast Iron Plates – Some 45lb and 100lb cast iron plates are made to the 450mm spec.
-This includes rubber or urethane coated plates that are only coated on the surface and are mostly cast iron.
-But models can vary from 430mm to 470mm.
+- 45lb Cast Iron Plates – Some 45lb (and 100lb, less common) cast iron plates are made to the 450mm spec, for models that undergo the extra expense of machining to exact dimensions and weight.
+Other models can vary from 430mm to 470mm.

 Bumper plates are a particular type of olympic sized plate, made with solid rubber.

 They are more targeted towards the olympic lifting market, so the IWF specification is taken more seriously and they tend to meet the 450mm spec.
-Even so, Hi-Temp bumpers and some other brands like some of Rage Fitness’ bumpers are more like 17.5″ or 440mm.
+Even so, Hi-Temp bumpers are more like 17.5″ or 440mm.

 Unfortunately not.
 I’ll explain.

 There are a few reasons for the 450mm specification: